amiMohammad/shadPS4/README.md

 # Debugging and reporting issues

-For more information on how to test, debug and report issues with the emulator or games, read the [**Debugging documentation**](https://github.com/shadps4-emu/shadPS4/blob/main/documents/Debugging[...]
+For more information on how to test, debug and report issues with the emulator or games, read the [**Debugging documentation**](https://github.com/shadps4-emu/shadPS4/blob/main/documents/Debugging/Debugging.md).

 # Keyboard and Mouse Mappings

 > [!NOTE]
 > Some keyboards may also require you to hold the Fn key to use the F\* keys.
-Mac users should use the Command key instead of Control, and need to use Command+F11 for full screen to avoid conflic[...]
+Mac users should use the Command key instead of Control, and need to use Command+F11 for full screen to avoid conflicting with system key bindings.

 | Button | Function |
 |-------------|-------------|